MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

 The charge on the molecule or ion used in the wavefunction calculation.
 This **must** be properly assigned.

 ## Multiplicity
 The multiplicity (2*S*+1) of the wavefunction, where *S* is the total spin angular momentum quantum number of the configuration.
-A closed-shell species, i.e., a molecule or ion with no unpaired electrons has *S* = 0, for a multiplicity of 1.
+It is important to assign this multiplicity correctly.
+A closed-shell species, i.e., a molecule or ion with no unpaired electrons, has *S* = 0, for a multiplicity of 1.
 Most organic molecules in their ground states fall into this category.
 However, a species with one unpaired electron (*S* = 1/2) will have a multiplicity of 2, a species with two unpaired electrons (*S* = 1/2 + 1/2 = 1) will have a multiplicity of 3, and so forth.
 It can be seen from the formula that the multiplicity has to be at least 1.

 ## Iterative
 Check this box to continue full cycles of alternating wavefunction and least squares refinement calculations until final convergence is achieved.
 Convergence criteria are as defined in the options.
 This is a time-consuming option!
 If using ORCA, however, the last calculated wavefunction is used as the initial guess for the next calculation, which saves a lot of time in the consecutive steps.